Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Unified Framework: Proof of Framework

-While the potential of a level-1 cluster is the diameter of the subtree induced by the cluster, the potential assigned to a cluster at level at least $2$ need not be the diameter of the cluster.
+While the potential of a level-1 cluster is the diameter of the subtree induced by the cluster, the potential assigned to a cluster at level 2 or larger need not be the diameter of the cluster.
 Instead, it is an {\em overestimate} of the cluster's diameter, as imposed by the following {\em potential-diameter (PD) invariant}.